vdb-org/2019-06-26-blb-karlsruhe/index.md

 		<li>Create a new directory called OpenRefine.</li>
 		<li>Unzip the downloaded file into the OpenRefine directory by double-clicking it.</li>
 		<li>Go to your newly created OpenRefine directory.</li>
+		<li>Launch OpenRefine by entering ./refine into the terminal within the OpenRefine directory.

+If you are using a different browser, or if OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to use the program.</li>
 	</ol>
 	</div>